bbroyle/ds4bio_fall/README.md

-This is just testing git push/pull
+This is just testing git push/pull (or is it?)